hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_in_a_zero_gravity_chamber_conducti_c98916eb-590b-4885-9010-fa8fac87b19b-0_0.content.md

 <!--font:Inter-->

-# Ainautes: Exploring the Intersection of AI and Human Physiology
+# AI and Human Physiology Intersection: Ainautes

 Welcome to Ainautes, where we push the boundaries of human understanding through cutting-edge research on the effects of artificial intelligence on the human body.
 Our team of expert scientists work tirelessly in our zero-gravity chamber to conduct experiments that will shape the future of medicine and technology.